Stock market today: Global stocks are higher on optimism that price pressures may ease - ExBulletin

 Inflation in Europe fell again in June, with an annual rate of 5.5%, compared to 6.1% in May in the 20 countries that use the euro, the Union’s statistics agency reported.
 European Eurostat.

-This is an improvement, but not enough to offer much relief to shoppers complaining about price tags or to stop further interest rate hikes that will increase the cost of borrowing across the board. ‘economy.
+It’s an improvement, but not enough to offer much relief to shoppers complaining about price tags or to stop further interest rate hikes that will increase the cost of borrowing across the economy. .

 In Asia too, central banks have started to hold or ease rates to counter the slowdown in economic activity.
 Vietnam and China have cut rates, while other countries are seeing manufacturing activity slow as demand for exports weakens.